 By the way, I have a friend who is allergic to gluten.
 So in case you are too, don’t worry.
 This recipe is essentially gluten-free since hing and methi are naturally gluten-free, but sometimes acquire gluten while being processed in a gluten-friendly factory.
 Commercial producers of asafoetida or fenugreek powder use wheat to make the powders smoother.
 So you just need to ensure that you buy your asafoetida aka hing and methi aka fenugreek powder or seeds from GF or gluten-free producers.
 They use rice instead of wheat for processing.
 Read the labels carefully and you’re fine!

 Next, add the chopped jams aka love apples and saute for 10 to 15 minutes.

 After some time, taste the pickle and if it’s got a spicy zing to it.
 It’s just perfect.
 Just add in a few spoons of vinegar for preservation and turn the stove off.
-If you need to add in more spices, just use your own judgement.
+If you need to add in more spices, just use your own judgment.
 These are home recipes.
-There’s no right or wrong amounts.
+There are no right or wrong amounts.